blburns/ssmtp-mailer/docs/oauth2/gmail-oauth2-setup.md

-# OAuth2 Setup Guide for Gmail SMTP
+# Gmail OAuth2 Setup Guide

 ## Overview

-Since Google has phased out App Passwords for many accounts, you now need to use OAuth2 for Gmail SMTP authentication.
-This guide covers **two approaches**:
+This guide covers setting up OAuth2 authentication for Gmail and Google Workspace with ssmtp-mailer.
+Since Google has phased out App Passwords for many accounts, OAuth2 is now the recommended authentication method.

-1. **OAuth2 User Authentication** - For personal accounts and development
-2. **Service Account Authentication** - For production servers and domain-wide delegation

-## Authentication Methods Comparison
+## 🔐 Authentication Methods

 | Method | Use Case | Security | Automation | Setup Complexity |
 |--------|----------|----------|------------|------------------|